Neil MacGregor: Directorship of the Humboldt Forum

 On 8 April 2015, MacGregor announced his retirement as Director of the British Museum.
-It was announced that MacGregor would become founding director and head of the management committee of the Humboldt Forum in Berlin, and that he would make recommendations to the German government on how the future museum can draw on the resources of the Berlin collections to "become a place where different narratives of world cultures can be explored and debated".
-The three-member management committee also includes the co-directors, archaeologist Hermann Parzinger and art historian Horst Bredekamp.
+It was announced that MacGregor would become founding director and head of the management committee of the Humboldt Forum in Berlin, and that he would make recommendations to the German government on how the future museum could draw on the resources of the Berlin collections to "become a place where different narratives of world cultures can be explored and debated".
+Archaeologist Hermann Parzinger and art historian Horst Bredekamp were the co-directors of the management committee.

-One of MacGregor's proposals is to make the museum admission-free, based on the model of the British Museum.
+One of MacGregor's proposals was to make admission to the museum free of charge, based on the model of the British Museum.
 In 2018, MacGregor left the post.

 Media projects

 MacGregor has made many programmes for British television and radio.
 In the year 2000, he presented on television Seeing Salvation, about how Jesus had been depicted in famous paintings.
 More recently, he has made important contributions on BBC Radio 4, including A History of the World in 100 Objects and, in 2012, a series of fifteen-minute programmes after The World at One called Shakespeare's Restless World, discussing themes in the plays of William Shakespeare.